pingcap/docs/develop/dev-guide-use-views.md

 ## Query views

-Once the view is created, you can use the `SELECT` statement to query the view just like a normal table.
+Once a view is created, you can use the `SELECT` statement to query the view just like a normal table.

 {{< copyable "sql" >}}